Azathothas/Stars/README.md

 - [Ne00n/Multi-Ping](https://github.com/Ne00n/Multi-Ping)
 - [NetSPI/NetblockTool](https://github.com/NetSPI/NetblockTool) – Find netblocks owned by a company
 - [NickstaDB/patch-apk](https://github.com/NickstaDB/patch-apk) – Wrapper to inject an Objection/Frida gadget into an APK, with support for app bundles/split APKs.
+- [Nitrux/nx-apphub](https://github.com/Nitrux/nx-apphub) – NX AppHub CLI is a command-line tool for managing and building applications.
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) – Nuitka is a Python compiler written in Python.
 It's fully compatible with Python 2.6, 2.7, 3.4-3.13.
 You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
 - [OWASP/owasp-mastg](https://github.com/OWASP/owasp-mastg) – The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes the technical processes for verifying the controls listed in the OWASP Mobile Application Security Verification Standard (MASVS).
 - [OfriOuzan/HardeningMeter](https://github.com/OfriOuzan/HardeningMeter) – HardeningMeter is an open-source Python tool carefully designed to comprehensively assess the security hardening of binaries and systems.